UTexas

 Same as Neuroscience 381N.
 Degeneration and regeneration in nervous systems following traumatic injury; invertebrate versus vertebrate, peripheral nervous system versus central nervous system, axonal versus cell body, role of glia versus neurons.
 Three lecture hours a week for one semester.
 Only one of the following may be counted: Biology 381K (Topic 10), 381N, Neuroscience 381N, 385L (Topic 1).
 Prerequisite: Graduate standing.

 BIO 383K.
-Ecology, Evolution, and Behavior: Development and Reproduction.
+Topics in Ecology, Evolution, and Behavior: Development and Reproduction.

 Three lecture hours a week for one semester, or as required by the topic.
 Not all topics are offered every year.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing, and consent of instructor and the graduate adviser.